Public Service Courses

 HTM 202 - International Tourism

-Introduction to international tourism focusing on the socio-economic effects of international tourism along with the inherent public-private interaction.
+Introduction to international tourism focusing on the socioeconomic effects of international tourism along with the inherent public-private interaction.
 International tourism is more than a set of industries, but rather an activity that encompasses human behavior, uses of resources (public and private), and interaction with other people, economies, and environments.
-Fulfills Cultures - Global Perspectives.
+Fulfills General Education Cultures - Global Perspectives.
 Offered fall semester.
-Prerequisites: HTM 101 suggested.
-3 cr
+Prerequisite: HTM 101 suggested.

 HTM 235 - Tourism and Recreation Management

-An introduction to the dynamic domestic (U.S.) tourism and recreation / leisure industries, focusing on their strong linkages to both non profit and for profit oriented providers.
+An introduction to the dynamic domestic (U.S.) tourism and recreation/leisure industries, focusing on their strong linkages to both nonprofit and for-profit oriented providers.
 Emphasis is given to entrepreneurship, economic development, sustainability, career opportunities, and the management of organizations.
-Offered on sufficient demand.
+Offered fall and winter semester.

 HTM 268 - Adventure Tourism